- Monetize your expertise! If you’re teaching online classes, use these tools throughout the process.

 And of course, la pièce de résistance: click here to download Export Emails to Google Sheets.

-Teaching online classes and offering online consultations can and will make you some cash during this highly uncertain period of 2020.
+Teaching online classes and offering online consultations can and will make you some cash during this economic instability.
 But you’ll need to set yourself up for success.
 Allow the tools above to make things a little easier.